Löbenicht: Later history

+Polish church services were held in the local church from 1618 to 1817.

 Löbenicht became part of the Kingdom of Prussia in 1701.
 In the same year the three towns resisted the efforts of Burgfreiheit to form a proposed fourth town, Friedrichsstadt.
 By the Rathäusliche Reglement of 13 June 1724, King Frederick William I of Prussia merged Altstadt, Löbenicht, Kneiphof, and their respective suburbs into the united city of Königsberg.
 Königsberg Castle and its suburbs remained separate until the Städteordnung of Stein on 19 November 1808 during the era of Prussian reforms.
 Much of Löbenicht, including its church, school, and hospital, burned down in a widespread fire on 11 November 1764 and had to be rebuilt.

 Löbenicht was heavily damaged during the 1944 Bombing of Königsberg and 1945 Battle of Königsberg during World War II.
 Buildings which survived the war were subsequently demolished by the Soviet administration in Kaliningrad.

 Buildings

 The publisher Hartung'sche Verlagsdruckerei was based in the former Löbenicht Town Hall from 1876 to 1906.

 The Löbenicht Town Hall was later used by Hartung Verlag, one of the city's largest newspaper publishers.
 The Protestant Löbenicht Church dated back to the 14th century and was rebuilt in the Rococo style in the 18th century.
 The quarter's secondary school was Löbenicht Realgymnasium, also known as the Städtisches Realgymnasium.

 In 1531 a convent in Löbenicht was converted into a hospital, which lasted until the great fire of 1764.
 The large rebuilt Löbenicht Hospital was dedicated in 1772.
 It was deteriorating by the 20th century, however, and was dismantled in 1903.
 Löbenicht Hospital's third incarnation was built not in Löbenicht, but on Heidemannstraße near Sackheim Gate in eastern Sackheim.

 Most of Königberg's breweries were located in Löbenicht during the 19th century, but by the 20th century they had been replaced by larger breweries in Ponarth, Schönbusch, and Wickbold.